millerk22/emc2-labs/EMC2-Labs-Fall/lab12.rst

                    = 1 + 3
                    = 4

 You may have noticed that we could also have used a ``for`` loop to solve this problem.
 In theory, every problem that can be done with recursion can be done with iteration.
-The pseudoceode for an iterative ``line_count`` would look like this:
+The pseudocode for an iterative ``line_count`` would look like this:

 .. code-block:: python